On lower bounds for the distances between APN functions: Plateaued APN functions

-We now have generalized the lower bounds on the distances of APN functions to quadratic 3-to-1 functions to plateaued 3-to-1 functions, which also includes Kasami functions as shown by Yoshiara \cite{YoshiaraKasamiPlateaued}. \Cref{thm:distance-to-plat3to1} immediately follows.
+In this subsection, we have generalized the known lower bounds on the Hamming distance from a quadratic $3$-to-$1$ function to any other APN function.
+In particular, our generalization provides lower bounds on the distance from plateaued $3$-to-$1$ functions to any other APN functions, and plateaued $3$-to-$1$ functions include Kasami functions as shown by Yoshiara \cite{YoshiaraKasamiPlateaued}.